hearing aid considerations

 One Hearing Aid or Two

 For most people, hearing loss occurs in both ears.
-Ensuring both ears work as well as they can makes it easier to understand speech in noisy environments and to keep track of what is happening around you.
+Ensuring both ears work as well as they can makes it easier to understand speech in noisy environments and to hear what is happening around you.

 Modern hearing aids are purpose-built to support hearing from both sides.
 The two aids communicate wirelessly with each other and constantly compare information.
-This enables them to “fill in the gaps” in your sound picture – including sounds you didn’t even know you weren’t hearing!
+This enables them to “fill in the gaps” in your sound picture – including sounds you didn’t even know you were missing.

 Preserving Your Hearing